docusign/docusign-esign-java-client/omitted_endpoints.md

 ## Omitted Endpoints

-The following endpoints are not included in the client libraries.
+The following endpoints are not currently included in the client libraries.

 | Method | Endpoint |
 | --- | --- |